-Mohammad Reza Mortazavi expands tradition radically without abandoning it.
-Nexus – his first LP since Ritme Jaavdanegi (2019), released on the French label Latency – marks his most uncompromising step to date.
-Voice, effects and electronics appear here for the first time.
-They extend the rhythmic vocabulary of the already virtuosic Iranian percussionist – not as decoration, but as an organic continuation of the Persian drum tradition by other means.
+Mohammad Reza Mortazavi extends tradition without abandoning it.
+Nexus – his first LP since Ritme Jaavdanegi (2019), released on the French label Latency – marks his most radical step to date.
+For the first time, he incorporates voice, effects and electronics.
+These elements expand the rhythmic vocabulary of the already virtuosic Iranian percussionist – not as ornament, but as an organic continuation of the Persian drum tradition by other means.

 Nothing here is one-dimensional.
 Everything is in motion.
-Based in Berlin, Mortazavi does not preserve tradition in his music; he lives it. »Life« is not coincidentally the centre of »Woman, Life, Freedom«.
-In the opening piece »Zendegi«, Mortazavi disassembles the rhythm of that protest and rebuilds it into a new structure.
-A gesture towards his homeland, a gesture towards the future.
-Nexus demonstrates that expansion is fidelity.
-Tradition lives by transforming itself.
+Now based in Berlin, Mortazavi does not preserve tradition in his music.
+He lives it. »Life« is not by chance the central word in »Woman, Life, Freedom«.
+In the opening piece »Zendegi«, Mortazavi translates the syllables of the protest into rhythm, taking them apart, shifting accents, building a new structure from them.
+A gesture towards home, a gesture towards the future.
+Nexus makes clear: expansion is fidelity.
+Tradition survives by transforming.

 Nexus